Basta così

 "Basta così" is a song recorded by Italian band Negramaro, released on 15 April 2011 through Sugar Musi as the second single from the band's fourth studio album Casa 69.
 The single features guest vocals by Italian singer and songwriter Elisa.

 Background and composition

 The first collaboration between Negramaro's frontman Giuliano Sangiorgi and Elisa was for her single "Ti vorrei sollevare", published in 2009 as the lead single from her album Heart.
 Sangiorgi than write and composed the song "Basta così", with production by David Bottrill and arrangiaments by Mauro Pagani.
 Sangiorgi told about the recording process: "[Elisa] came to Bologna to us for a whole day to record the song, we had a great time and we love her very much".

-Critics recepiton
+Reception

 Reviewing the album, Rockol dwelt on the track, writing that Elisa and Sangiorgi's voices "breathe in the clean air of freedom and yearn for a union of soul and thought", appreciating the use of string instruments.